njtierney/naniar/README.md

 -   Numerical summaries of missing data in variables (`miss_var_summary()`, `miss_var_run`), and cases (`miss_case_summary()`, `miss_case_table()`).
 -   Visualisation methods: e.g., `geom_miss_point()`, `gg_miss_var()`,

-For more details on the workflow and theory underpinning naniar, read the vignette ["Getting started with naniar"](http://naniar.njtierney.com/articles/getting-started-w-naniar.html).
+For more details on the workflow and theory underpinning naniar, read the vignette [Getting started with naniar](http://naniar.njtierney.com/articles/getting-started-w-naniar.html).

-For a short primer on the data visualisation available in naniar, read the vignette [Gallery of missing data visualisations using naniar](http://naniar.njtierney.com/articles/naniar-visualisation.html).
+For a short primer on the data visualisation available in naniar, read the vignette [Gallery of Missing Data Visualisations](http://naniar.njtierney.com/articles/naniar-visualisation.html).

 Installation
 ============